Boundedness for proper conflict-free and odd colorings: Claw-free graphs and Quasi-line graphs

-Note that, due to parity, if~$c$ is any proper vertex coloring of a graph, then any vertex of odd degree has a witness, but a vertex of even degree may not have a witness.
+Note that, due to parity, if~$c$ is any proper coloring of a graph and $v$ is a vertex of odd degree, then $W_o(c,v)$ is non-empty but if $v$ has even degree, then $W_o(c,v)$ may be empty.
+Moreover, $|W_o(c,v)|$ and~$d(v)$ have the same parity.

-In the proof of our main result of this section, for a given graph~$G$, we construct a sequence of proper colorings such that their associated cores decrease (with respect to inclusion) along the sequence.
-The sequence starts with an arbitrary proper $\Delta(G)+6$ coloring of~$G$ and continues unless the core of the current coloring is empty.
-To obtain the next coloring $c'$, we take any vertex~$v$ in the core of the current coloring~$c$ and recolor one of its neighbors~$u$ with a color $i \notin c(N[u])$.
-By definition, this coloring is~$c^i_u$.
-We shall prove that~$v$ is not in the core of the coloring~$c^i_u$.
+In the proof of our main result of this section, for a given graph~$G$, we construct a sequence of proper colorings $c$ such that their associated sets $U(c)$ decrease (with respect to inclusion) along the sequence.
+The sequence starts with an arbitrary proper $(\Delta(G)+6)$-coloring $c$ of~$G$ and continues unless $U(c)$ is empty.
+To obtain the next coloring $c'$, we take any vertex~$v$ with $W_o(c,v)$ empty and recolor one of its neighbors~$u$ with a color $\ci \notin c(N[u])$.
+By definition, this coloring is~$c^\ci_u$.
+We shall prove that $W_o(c^\ci_u,v)$ is non-empty.
 In fact, we get a bit more.